Reichsleiter Rosenberg Taskforce: Soviet Union

 1941–1944 Soviet Union: As a result of the German invasion, heavy damage was done to Russian libraries.
 It has been estimated that more than 100 million books have been destroyed, mainly from public libraries.

 "At Pskov, 1,026 church books were removed from the kremlin (fortress), including sixteenth- to eighteenth- century manuscripts and seventeenth century printed books.
 Nearly 35,000 volumes were removed from the Pskov pedagogical institute, including 25,000 works of Russian scholars.
 At Novgorod, the library of the historical museum which was "displaced", contained rare periodicals such as Russkaia rech’ of 1880 and Bibliograf of 1860.
 Books removed included editions of Voltaire of 1785 and Jean Jacques Rousseau of 1796.
 All in all, 35,000 volumes were removed.
 Unique editions of archaeology, including 51 books on the history of ancient Russia, were removed from the Novgorod library for the German professor Engel.
 Publications on ethnology were removed for Professor Thiele ...
 The above-mentioned Sonderkommando Künsberg was active in removing the czars’ libraries from the suburbs of Leningrad and the contents of museums and libraries from Rostov and Taganrog.
 In addition to the ERR, Künsberg’s clients were: the Reich Security Main Office; the geographic service of the ministry of Foreign Affairs; the State Library; the Slavic Studies seminar; and the Hermann Göring economic library."

-Heinrich Himmler sent a secret message to the SS and Sicherheitsdienst (SD) units in order to ensure their cooperation with the main troops in the total destruction and devastation of the parts of the Ukraine to be evacuated: "The aim to be achieved is that when the areas in the Ukraine are evacuated, not a human being, not a single head of cattle, not a hundredweight of cereals, and not a railway line remains behind; that not a house remains standing, not a mine exists that is not ruined for years to come, that there is no well left unpoisoned.
+Heinrich Himmler sent a secret message to the SS and Sicherheitsdienst (SD) units in order to ensure their cooperation with the main troops in the total destruction and devastation of the parts of Ukraine to be evacuated: "The aim to be achieved is that when the areas in Ukraine are evacuated, not a human being, not a single head of cattle, not a hundredweight of cereals, and not a railway line remains behind; that not a house remains standing, not a mine exists that is not ruined for years to come, that there is no well left unpoisoned.
 The enemy must really find a land completely burnt and destroyed."